Skip to content

 Planning and Design

 First and foremost, a site for the pyramid needed to be determined.
 Choosing a location often involved astronomical considerations, ensuring alignment with celestial events.
-Builders then planned the pyramid’s dimensions and layout, often incorporating symbolic and religious elements.
+Builders then planned the pyramid’s dimensions and layout, usually incorporating symbolic and religious elements.

 Foundation and Core Construction